incountry/sdk-nodejs/README.md

 await storage.validate();
 ```

 `validate` method fetches secret data using `GetSecretsCallback` and validates it.
-If custom encryption configs were provided they would also be checked also with all matching secrets.
+If custom encryption configs were provided they would also be checked with all matching secrets.

 #### Encryption key/secret